Sexual harassment: Motivations for sexual harassment

-The perpetrators of sexual harassment are more likely to be male than another gender.
-In one 2018 survey of U.S. federal workers who were asked to recall the most distressing times they had been sexual harassed, 82% of the harassers were men.
+The perpetrators of sexual harassment are more likely to be male than female.
+In one 2018 survey of U.S. federal workers who were asked to recall the most distressing times they had been sexually harassed, 82% of the harassers were men.
 Researchers theorize that men are more likely to sexually harass because it is an expression of power that strengthens the harasser's gender-based social status.
 Because today's societies empower men over people of other genders, sexual harassment is most effective at reinforcing the social privileges of men.

 This power-based theory of harassment also explains why sexual harassment often targets and punishes people for deviating from traditional gender roles.
 People are more likely to sexually harass when they hold hostile, sexist beliefs and believe in the gender binary, thinking that men and women should stay in certain proper roles.
-However, whether they actually harass others strongly depends on the situation: organizations that tolerate or don't care about harassment, and places that prioritize men by numbers or leadership are very likely to have sexual harassment occur.
+However, whether they actually harass others strongly depends on the situation: organizations that tolerate or do not care about harassment, and places that prioritize men by numbers or leadership are very likely to have sexual harassment occur.

 Sexual harassment's usefulness in reinforcing power and gender roles shapes how it occurs.
 Even when harassment seems to express a harasser's sexual desire, it is often motivated by the desire to punish someone for not conforming to gender roles or to devalue women due to their gender.
-Harassment is often ambient: not targeted at an individual, but public or pervasive in a setting so that it affects many bystanders.
-Even targeted harassment can affect and harass other observers when it takes place publicly.
+Harassment is often ambient: not targeted at an individual but public or pervasive within a setting, affecting many bystanders.
+Even targeted harassment can affect other observers when it occurs publicly.

 Situations

+1874 painting by B. Woltze Weimar portraying a man sexually harassing a woman in mourning on a train.

 Sexual harassment may occur in a variety of circumstances and in places as varied as factories, schools, colleges, the theater, and the music business.
 Often, the perpetrator has or is about to have power or authority over the victim (owing to differences in social, political, educational or employment relationships as well as in age).
 Harassment relationships are specified in many ways: